-Gollu Rao is a road side Dhaba in the truest sense; A few trucks stationed outside, the odd car with weary travelers taking a break from their journey, and us, city dwellers out for the day and now tempted to stop, dreaming of having some homegrown simple and hopefully tasty food.
+Gollu Rao is the quintessential roadside dhaba; A few trucks stationed outside, the odd car with weary travelers taking a break from their journey, and us, city dwellers out for the day.
+Now, tempted to stop, dreaming of having some homegrown simple and hopefully tasty food.

 However, the paranthas were a little thick as compared to my favorites at Chhabra Hotel, yet, tasty, nicely filled, and sans dripping butter (you could ask for more if that is your guilty pleasure).

-There has been a rise in Dhabas on this stretch of road over the last couple of years and while its popularity in general has a long way to go before it reaches some of the other prime dhaba locations of the country – Murthal for example – the available options provide temporary food-centric abodes to the tired and often hungry travelers, and a chance of a long-drive to experience local food to city inhabitant on the lookout for any excuse to escape everyday madness.
+There has been a rise in dhabas on this stretch of road over the last couple of years.
+While the popularity of Golly Rao, in general, has a long way to go before it reaches the same level as some of the other prime dhaba locations of the country, it’s just about good enough for tired and often hungry travelers. ,